tauanajc/Cunha_etal_2023_CurrBiol/buscos and enrichment analyses R/README.md

 ## Folder contents:

 - `buscos_enrichment.Rmd`: R script for BUSCO comparison and enrichment analyses
-- `buscos_enrichment.nb.html`: html version of the same script displaying outputs of code
 - `buscos_to_GO.py`: Python script to get Gene Ontology terms for a list of BUSCO genes using the OrthoDB v10 database
 - `full_table.tsv`: Output files from [BUSCO](https://github.com/tauanajc/Cunha_etal_2023_CurrBiol/tree/main/assembly%20pipeline#check-assembly-quality-with-busco) used as inputs for the R script
 - `metazoa_buscos.csv`: List of all 954 metazoan BUSCO genes, created in the R script and used as input for the python script